EVERYTHING YOU NEED TO KNOW ABOUT COMPOSITE WINDOWS

 When you’re choosing windows and doors for your project, whether it’s replacement windows, renovation, new development or self-build, the choice of windows and doors on the market place can be mind-boggling.

 HOW TO CHOOSE COMPOSITE WINDOWS

 We’ve put together a short list of FAQs on composite windows and doors to help with your decision making process.
-If you’d like to discuss your project in more detail find a distributor in your area: WESTCOAST WINDOWS DISTRIBUTORS
+You’ll also find more information on our FAQS PAGE.

 Q1: WHAT TYPE OF WINDOWS AND DOORS ARE AVAILABLE IN A COMPOSITE CONSTRUCTION?

 Westcoast Windows can make your windows and doors to bespoke sizes and shapes to fit your individual requirements, in a comprehensive range of styles including open out top and side hung windows, projecting and fully reversible models, fixed lights, open in tilt and turn windows, open out and open in hinged balcony doors, terrace doors, access doors, tilt and slide doors and lift and slide doors.